default value

 Additional Settings¶

-There are a few additional settings you can use to customize django-hitcount and are set in your settings.py
+There are a few additional settings you can use to customize django-hitcount and are set in your settings.py file.

 HITCOUNT_KEEP_HIT_ACTIVE¶

-will be recorded.
+This is the number of days, weeks, months, hours, etc (using a timedelta keyword argument), that an Hit is kept active.
+If a Hit is active a repeat viewing will not be counted.
+After the active period ends, however, a new Hit will be recorded.
 You can decide how long you want this period to last and it is probably a matter of preference.:

 # default value